Royals vs. Orioles Player Props Betting Odds

 Mateo Stats

-- Jorge Mateo has collected 26 hits with five doubles, six home runs and six walks.
-He has driven in 18 runs with 10 stolen bases.
+- Jorge Mateo has five doubles, six home runs, six walks and 18 RBI (26 total hits).
+He's also swiped 10 bases.

 Mateo Recent Games